 - Start with this tutorial.
 It’s a 9 minute video, but it’s jammed packed with info (I talk fast).
 It covers everything from loading beta characters, to report basics, to rotation basics.
 It’s a great place to get started to learn how we’ve setup the simulator.

 - Editing artifacts & gear.
-A 60 second video to prove it’s super easy.
+A super short video to prove it’s super easy.

 - Documentation on functions

 - How to run custom stat weights – a picture tutorial

 - NPS – a more robust tanking metric

 - Krosus – a full explanation of how we modeled it for DPS (good for single target) and Tanks (good mitigating magic damage)